aridjayarecipes/cutesrecipes.web.app/content/post/1824-simple-way-to-make-favorite-carrots-halwa.md

 ##### Instructions to make Carrots Halwa:

 1. Take carrots and wash.
 Then grated approx 600gms.
-Now take a pan and heat, add ghee,carrots and saute them for 10 mins.when it's become smooth and transparent now add milk and stir it continuously.
-Meanwhile add grated dry fruits & elaichi / green cardamom powder.
-After sometime add milk & mix.
-When it looks like dough consistency now add sugar & mix well.
+Now take a pan and heat, add ghee,carrots and saute them for 10 mins.when it&#39;s become smooth and transparent now add milk and stir it continuously.
+Meanwhile add grated dry fruits &amp; elaichi / green cardamom powder.
+After sometime add milk &amp; mix.
+When it looks like dough consistency now add sugar &amp; mix well.
 When it colour is become saffron the halwa is ready
-1. Then add elaichi powder & stir it, transfer it to grease plate and press with catori to provide equal level garnish with dry fruits.
-After that cut into pieces &/ store in containers.
+1. Then add elaichi powder &amp; stir it, transfer it to grease plate and press with catori to provide equal level garnish with dry fruits.
+After that cut into pieces &amp;/ store in containers.